Release Notes

 *Author: Ali González-García*

-Release 1.3 reworks the previous versioning system from CalVerarrow-up-right to Semverarrow-up-right as a strategic decision that follows GovStack's 2.0 strategyarrow-up-right, as well as a revamped Version History section that includes key version information, such as publication dates and richer comments.
+Release 1.3 reworks the previous versioning system from [CalVer](https://calver.org/) to [Semver](https://semver.org/) as a strategic decision that follows [GovStack's 2.0 strategy](https://govstack.global/news/govspecs-2-0-strategy-2025-2027-a-blueprint-for-future-ready-digital-public-services/), as well as a revamped Version History section that includes key version information, such as publication dates and richer comments.

 It removes from the version history page all unpublished versions, because they denote internal GovStack revision and processes and cannot be consulted as standalone versions themselves.
 On future versions, this metadata will be published as part of the documentation of the GovStack project that belongs to the specification publishing which will include richer information such as working group composition, meetings and key decision information.